bete241011/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 12. a script that displays the 10 newest files in the current directory.
 One file per line and sorted from the newest to the oldest.
 # 13. a script that takes a list of one line and one words as input and prints only a one line words that appear exactly once and words should be sorted.
 # 14. a script that display lines containing the pattern “root” from the file /etc/passwd.
+# 15. a script that display the number of lines that contain the pattern “bin” in the file /etc/passwd.